Critics take aim at President Trump's call for Russia to rejoin G7

-Democrats and foreign policy critics are taking aim at President Donald Trump's call Friday for Russia to re-enter the G7, four years after the country was kicked out from the group of countries over its annexation of Crimea.
+President Donald Trump's call Friday for Russia to re-enter the G7 four years after the country was kicked out from the group of countries over its annexation of Crimea has resulted in a fierce backlash from foreign policy critics on both sides of the aisle.

 "Why are we having a meeting without Russia being in the meeting?"
 Trump asked reporters before his departure for the summit in Charlevoix, Canada.
 "And I would recommend - it's up to them.
 But Russia should be in the meeting, should be a part of it."